1. The development of physical skills is essential in your child’s growth journey, from grasping your finger to playing on the playground.

 Tummy time is a must for them right now since it strengthens their back muscles and helps them gain head control.
 Bright and noisy toys will make tummy time more enjoyable, and you’ll see your baby start connecting their actions to the movement of the toys.

 Second stop: They see me rolling and sitting (4-9 months)

 At this stage, your little one is beginning to gain the muscle strength and balance that allows them to sit up.
 This time is crucial to keep helping them strengthen their muscles.
 Floortime and bright toys are the best way to encourage them to roll or lean forward while seated.
 Of course, they are more effective when they come with your kind words and encouragement.

 You can try supporting their back with a pillow and they’ll love banging objects with you; keep encouraging them to explore.
 Wobbling is common as they try to find their balance and make the necessary body adjustments to sit by themselves; be ready to catch them!

 Third stop: Oh, the places we’ll crawl (5-15 months)

 During this time, your little one wants to conquer the crawling position and get moving.
-The coordination and strength of his arms and legs will propel him back and forth.
-During tummy time, roll a blanket underneath his chest to get his arms and legs moving.
-For an all-fours position, a soft flat surface will be more comforting for his knees.
-The absence of socks and pants will get him a better grip and chasing after mom will be the best encouragement.
+The coordination and strength of their arms and legs will propel them back and forth.
+During tummy time, roll a blanket underneath their chest to get their arms and legs moving.
+For an all-fours position, a soft flat surface will be more comfortable for their knees.
+The absence of socks and pants will get them a better grip, and chasing after you will be the best encouragement!